fzi-forschungszentrum-informatik/TSInterpret/docs/Interpretability.md

 ### Post-Hoc vs Instrinct

 Instrinct Interpretability refers to models that are interpretable by design.
 This can be achieved by constraining model complexity or including explanation components in the model design.

 Post-Hoc Interpretability refers to explanation methods applied after model training and are usually decoupled from the model.

-TSInterpret focuses on Post-Hoc Interpretability.

 ### Model-Specific vs Model-Agnostic

 Model-Specific methods are limited to specific model classes and usually rely on a specific model internal (e.g., Gradients).

 Model-Agnostic methods can be applied to any model and rely on analyzing the connection between inputs and output.
 Those methods cannot access the model's internal functions.

 ### Results of Explanation Methods